- Applying to the Law School

 A non-refundable $65 application fee is required.
 LSAC DOES NOT collect the application fee.
 The $65 application fee must be paid electronically by e-check or credit card (MasterCard, Visa, American Express, or Discover).
 Personal checks or money orders cannot be accepted.

 To access the link to pay the application fee, click here:

 You will be directed to a separate, secure website where your payment will be processed.
 Once you have completed the transaction, you will get a receipt and an email confirmation showing you have paid the fee.
 We will check the website daily and update your file with your payment once it has been posted.

 Fee waivers are available for applicants who show financial need.
 If you received a fee waiver from LSAC, your application fee will be waived.
-Please send in a copy of the LSAC fee waiver with your certification letter.
+Please send in a copy of the LSAC fee waiver after you have submitted your application, either by US mail or email (email@example.com ).
 If you did not apply for or did not receive a fee waiver from LSAC, you can request a fee waiver by submitting our institutional fee waiver request form.
 It can be found on the law school website: http://law.newark.rutgers.edu/admissions-financial-aid/admissions-overview/application-forms.
 Once your fee waiver request has been reviewed, you will be notified of the outcome.
 All information submitted will be kept in strict confidence.